Digital-Bastelbude/iwheb-auth/LOGIN-FLOW.md

 **Example URL:** `POST /session/touch/xyz789...`

 **Process:**
+1. API key is validated
+2. System checks if API key matches the session's API key
-1. Session is checked for validity (`isSessionActive`)
+3. Session is checked for validity (`isSessionActive`)
    - Session must exist and not be expired
-2. Session is refreshed (`touchUser`)
+4. Session is refreshed (`touchUser`)
-3. New session ID is generated
+5. New session ID is generated
-4. User's last activity timestamp is updated
+6. User's last activity timestamp is updated
 5. New session ID and expiry time are returned

 **Response (Success):**